Converg3nce/matic-docs/docs/dagger/getting-started.md

+---
+id: getting-started
+title: Dagger
+sidebar_label: Getting Started
+---
+Dagger is the best way to get realtime updates from Ethereum Blockchain.
+It provides a way for your DApps and Backend system to get ethereum blockchain events, like transactions, receipts and logs in realtime over websocket or socket.

-eth-dagger is library for dagger project written in node.js and browser.
+We maintain infrastructure for reliable and scalable realtime events. eth-dagger is library for dagger project written in node.js and browser.
 It uses dagger server to get realtime updatesfrom Ethereum Network.

 **About dagger**